rahidelvi/blog/_posts/2017-02-22-how-to-import-an-outline-into-mindmup.markdown

 [MindMup][2] is my mind mapping tool of choice.

+*Update Sep 2, 2018*

+Thankfully, this post is completely out of date!

+MindMup now makes it _ridiculously easy_ to import outlines into the tool.

+Check out the the [feature request update][13] and a [demo of the new feature][14].

+---

 While it’s not as pretty as other options on the market, it more than compensates in function and usability.
 It’s minimal, super responsive and comes with a neat set of keyboard shortcuts.
 Build in a little muscle memory and you’ll be manipulating ideas on the canvas with no effort.
 And if you’re using MindMup with Google Drive, it’s free, including real time collaboration capabilities.

 Sometimes I realize the best tool for the job is a mind map after I've started an outline somewhere else like on a word processor or a slide deck.
 Sometimes my fellow collaborator started their outline outside a mind map.
 So how do you bring these kinds of outlines into MindMup?